PrincetonUniversity/text_editors_and_IDEs/README.md

 [Remote development](https://researchcomputing.princeton.edu/support/knowledge-base/vs-code) is possible on the Research Computing systems.
 This allows you work with files on a remote system with VS code installed locally on your laptop.

+`vim` users should be aware of [VSCodeVim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) which is an extension that provides `vim` emulation for Visual Studio Code.

 ## PyCharm

 [JetBrains](https://www.jetbrains.com/) provides IDEs for Python, Java, JavaScript, .NET, and more.
 See [PyCharm](https://www.jetbrains.com/pycharm/) for Python.
 Get the Professional edition by using your `princeton.edu` email address.
 With the professional version you can do remote development.